What are Reasons for Leaving?

 When leaving your current position and moving on to a new position, your current and future boss will likely want to know the reasons for leaving your job.
 The current boss is interested in knowing the reason for quitting your job, while the future boss wants to know the reasons for leaving your previous employment and may use that to determine your suitability for the future job.

 Typically, job applicants may be required to list the reasons for leaving their job on job applications, or they will be asked to explain their reasons during face-to-face interviews.
-Job applicants should figure out how to state their reasons for leaving their current or previous position before they begin their job search to ensure the reasons are consistent from reasons given the current employer to the reasons mentioned during job applications and interviews.
+Job applicants should figure out how to state their reasons for leaving their current or previous position before they begin their job search to ensure the reasons are consistent from reasons given by the current employer to the reasons mentioned during job applications and interviews.

 Here is a great template for a resignation letter, one that can help your job transition to be as smooth as possible.